JosevidosaVFX/Groom_Exporter_To_Unreal/README.md

         - Groom Cache: Activate Import Groom Cache and Import Groom Asset.
 (Only for Frame Range Exports)

           - Finally Import.

+> [!NOTE]
-In the case of having exported a single frame, it will result in a single file, in the case of having exported in frange range, it will return three files (Groom, GuidesCache and StrandsCache).
+> In the case of having exported a single frame, it will result in a single file, in the case of having exported in frange range, it will return three files (Groom, GuidesCache and StrandsCache).

 How to view our groom in viewport?